BDC Hamburger Icon

 • Change the folder’s permissions.

-But when you’ve got thousands of folders to change, this process becomes impractical and a huge time drain for IT professionals.
+But when you have thousands of folders to change, that process becomes impractical and a huge time drain for IT professionals.

-For example, say you have a company file server that houses all employees’ home folders.
+Say, for example, you have a company file server that houses all employees’ home folders.
 Each employee must have Modify access to their folder, and administrators must have Full Control over all folders.
-You may have the server built and all folders created, but you then have the monumental task of ensuring NTFS permissions are set correctly on each folder.
+Even if the server is built and all folders are created, you still face the monumental task of ensuring NTFS permissions are set correctly on each folder.

 2. PowerShell permissions can boost your organization’s security.

-Ensuring only the right people have access permissions to file servers keeps your IT infrastructure compliant with GDPR and HIPAA.
-Additionally, it helps protect against data breaches by ensuring the wrong people don’t access your customers’ sensitive data and financial information.
+Ensuring that only the right people have access permissions to file servers helps keep your IT infrastructure compliant with GDPR and HIPAA laws.
+Additionally, it helps protect your business from data breaches by preventing unauthorized access to sensitive customer data and financial information.

-PowerShell can manage file system ACLs to make ensuring correct permissions and protecting your organization’s data easy.
+PowerShell can efficiently and effectively manage file system ACLs, making it easier to ensure correct permissions and safeguard your organization’s data.

 Mark Fairlie contributed to this article.